Botev Plovdiv: Supporters and rivalries

 Botev Plovdiv has maintained a strong fan base over the years and in terms of the popularity is staged as the third most supported club in Bulgaria.
 There is no unique umbrella organization embracing all fans of the Plovdiv Canaries.
 The club's ultras are known as bultras, located in the South stand (Juzhna Tribuna) of the home Stadion Botev.

-Botev's eternal rival is the neighbouring city club of Lokomotiv Plovdiv, and both form the local Plovdiv derby.
+Botev's rival is the neighbouring city club of Lokomotiv Plovdiv, and both form the local Plovdiv derby.
 The two teams are the most supported ones in the second largest city in Bulgaria – Plovdiv – and the matches between them are well known to the Bulgarian football community, and also considered to be one of the fiercest rivalries in the world.
 Botev is the country's oldest continuously existing team, whereas Lokomotiv grew popular fanbase in the 70s.
 Traditionally, Lokomotiv's team drew support from the lower working class of society, whereas Botev's fanbase consisted mainly of the middle and upper classes, although that no longer applies.

 Botev's regional cross-city rival is Beroe.
 The match between the two clubs was dubbed as the "Thracian Derby" over the years.

 The club also has a strong rivalry with Levski Sofia as the two are the most popular teams in their respective cities and their animosity is continuation of the Sofia-Plovdiv (Serdica-Trimontium) enmity.

 Botev Plovdiv fans have friendly and supportive relations with Aris fans.
 In January 2020 a group of Botev fans that attended a game between Aris and their rival PAOK Thessaloniki was attacked by PAOK fans.
 One Botev fan was killed by a car.
 Two individuals were arrested and charged with murder.

 Some bultra groups are connected in a friendship with the hardcore supporters of the Italian club Inter and the Dutch club PSV.